mbaumer/us_hep_funding/docs/_states/MO.md

 <a name="MO-02"></a>
 [Back to top](#top)
 ## MO-02 -- Rep. Ann Wagner (R)
+### Committees
+Ann Wagner is not on any of our key committees

 ### HEP Grants
 ```
 This district received no SC HEP grants from 2012-2016